Trial, bond hearing dates set for VW emissions scandal executive in U.S.

-DETROIT (Reuters) - A federal judge on Wednesday set for April 18 in Detroit the trial of a former Volkswagen AG (VOWG_p.DE) U.S.-based executive charged with crimes related to the company's massive diesel emissions scandal, but the defense indicated it may seek a postponement.
+DETROIT, March 1 (Reuters) - A federal judge on Wednesday set for April 18 in Detroit the trial of a former Volkswagen AG U.S.-based executive charged with crimes related to the company's massive diesel emissions scandal, but the defense indicated it may seek a postponement.

 Oliver Schmidt, who was the chief of Volkswagen's environmental and engineering center in Michigan, faces charges that could put him in prison for up to 169 years if he is convicted.